1kastner/conflowgen/Contributing.md

-For generating the documentation, [sphinx](https://www.sphinx-doc.org/) is used - mostly the default settings are maintained.
+For generating the documentation, [sphinx](https://www.sphinx-doc.org/) is used and mostly the default settings are maintained.

-The documentation generation process is based on the sphinx boilerplate and the `make` process is unchanged.
-To generate the documentation, move to the directory `<project-root>/docs`.
+To generate the documentation, change your working directory to `<project-root>/docs`.
 First, please make sure that you have up-to-date prepared sqlite databases in `<project-root>/docs/notebooks/data/prepared_dbs/`.
 The sqlite databases compatible with the latest version of ConFlowGen are available at https://media.tuhh.de/mls/software/conflowgen/docs/data/prepared_dbs/.
-In `./docs/download_prepared_sqlite_databases.ps1`, you find the instructions for how to download the latest databases and where to store them.
+In `<project-root>/docs/download_prepared_sqlite_databases.ps1`, you find the instructions for how to download the latest databases and where to store them.
 In case you have updated the sqlite scheme, you might need to create these databases on your own with your latest adaptions.